To celebrate Roald Dahl Day on the 13th September, I’ve put together a fun collection of Roald Dahl science experiments and activity ideas.

 Chocolate covered strawberries and changes of state

 Learn about changes of state by melting chocolate and then using it to cover strawberries.
-You could investigate whether the chocolate becomes solid again faster in or out of a fridge.

 Extension ideas – Charlie and the Chocolate Factory Science

-Try adding a little golden syrup to the chocolate, does this affect the texture and taste?
+Try adding a little golden syrup to the chocolate.
+Does this affect the texture and taste?

 Photo thanks to The Crazy Kitchen